it-innovation/EXPERImonitor/doc/manual_source/mainContent/Getting_started_with_the_ECC.rst

 This usage scenario assumes you will run a RabbitMQ server on your local Windows machine.

-     1. Install RabbitMQ v2.8.6 for Windows(please follow instructions from the RabbitMQ website, including the dependency on Erlang).
+     1. Install RabbitMQ v2.8.6 or later for Windows(please follow instructions from the RabbitMQ website, including the dependency on Erlang).

      2. Open an adminstrator level Command window in your RabbitMQ server 'sbin' folder